bartzjegr/teensy-pkcs11/docs/commands.md

 #### Encrypt

 Encrypts single-part data.

 The encryption operation must have been initialized with [EncryptInit](#encrypt-init).

 A call to [Encrypt](#encrypt) always terminates the active encryption operation unless it returns `CKR_BUFFER_TOO_SMALL` or is a successful call (i.e., one which returns `CKR_OK`) to determine the length of the buffer needed to hold the ciphertext.

 [Encrypt](#encrypt) can not be used to terminate a multi-part operation, and must be called after [EncryptInit](#encrypt-init) without intervening [EncryptUpdate](#encrypt-update) calls.

 For some encryption mechanisms, the input plaintext data has certain length constraints (either because the mechanism can only encrypt relatively short pieces of plaintext, or because the mechanism's input data must consist of an integral number of blocks).
 If these constraints are not satisfied, then [Encrypt](#encrypt) will fail with return code `CKR_DATA_LEN_RANGE`.
-The plaintext and ciphertext can be in the same place, i.e., it is OK if pData and pEncryptedData point to the same location.

 For most mechanisms, [Encrypt](#encrypt) is equivalent to a sequence of [EncryptUpdate](#encrypt-update) operations followed by [EncryptFinal](#encrypt-final).

 **Request**